 Biology and Impacts of Pacific Island Invasive Species.
 15. Psittacula krameri, the Rose-Ringed Parakeet.
 Pacific Science (2019) 73:4, 421-449.
 This is a new scientific publication detailing RRP biology, impacts, and management to date of RRP in the Pacific.

 Critical review of potential control tools for reducing damage by the invasive Rose-ringed Parakeet (Psittacula krameri) on the Hawaiian Islands.
-This is the USDA-APHIS-WS NWRC Final Report on Phase I (52 pages).
+(52 pages).

 The Kauai RRP Working Group:

 RRP response efforts on Kauai are being coordinated by a multi-agency working group comprised of federal, state, and local government, non-profit and private partners.
 Members include:

 - US Department of Agriculture, Animal and Plant Health Inspection Service, Wildlife Services (USDA-APHIS-WS) in Lihue, HI

 - USDA-APHIS-WS National Wildlife Research Center (NWRC) in Hilo, HI; Fargo, ND; Fort Collins, CO; and Gainesville, FL